wyfo/apischema/docs/validation.md

 # Validation

 Validation is an important part of deserialization.
-By default, *Apischema* validate types of data according to typing annotations, and [`schema`](json_schema.md#constraints-validation) constraints.
+By default, *apischema* validate types of data according to typing annotations, and [`schema`](json_schema.md#constraints-validation) constraints.
 But custom validators can also be add for a more precise validation.

 ## Deserialization and validation error